o-ran-sc/doc/docs/projects.rst

 Non-RealTime RAN Intelligent Controller (NONRTRIC)
 --------------------------------------------------
-Non-realtime RIC focus on feature functionality of A1-interface (consumer and provider), and closed-loop use cases.
-The NONRTRIC project will also work together with the OAM project to align activities on a case-by-case based for O1 interfaces.
+Non-RT RIC focus on feature functionality of A1-interface (consumer and provider), and closed-loop use cases.
+The Non-RT RIC project will also work together with the OAM project to align activities on a case-by-case base for O1 interfaces.
 Project should focus on use cases supported in ONAP.
 The work should be sponsored in O-RAN and initial code contributions in O-RAN SC.
 Interoperability with ONAP should be aligned between the standards and will follow initial contributions in this project.

 More detailed function documentation can be found as follow:

-* :doc:`Non-RT RIC <nonrtric:index>`
+* :doc:`Non-RT RIC Policy Agent <nonrtric:index>`
+* :doc:`Non-RT RIC Control Panel <nonrtric-controlpanel:index>`
+* :doc:`A1 Interface Simulator <sim-a1-interface:index>`

 Operations and Maintenance (OAM)